-The production FunctionDeclaration: function Identifier ($FormalParameterList{opt}$) { FunctionBody } is processed for function declarations as follows:
+The production FunctionDeclaration : function Identifier (FormalParameterList{opt}) { FunctionBody } is processed for function declarations as follows:

-- Create a new Function object as specified in 13.2 with parameters specified by FormalParameterListopt, and body specified by FunctionBody.
-Pass in the scope chain of the running execution context as the Scope. - Create a property of the current environment object (as specified in 10.1.3) with name Identifier and value Result(1).

-The production FunctionExpression: function ($FormalParameterList{opt}$) { FunctionBody } is evaluated as follows:

-- Create a new Function object as specified in 13.2 with parameters specified by FormalParameterList{opt} and body specified by FunctionBody.
+- Create a new Function object as specified in 13.2 with parameters specified by FormalParameterList{opt}, and body specified by FunctionBody.
 Pass in the scope chain of the running execution context as the Scope. - 2.
-Return Result(1).
+Create a property of the current variable object (as specified in 10.1.3) with name Identifier and value Result(1).

-The production FunctionExpression: function Identifier (FormalParameterList ${opt}$) { FunctionBody } is evaluated as follows:
+The production FunctionExpression : function (FormalParameterList{opt}) { FunctionBody } is evaluated as follows:

+1. Create a new Function object as specified in 13.2 with parameters specified by FormalParameterList{opt} and body specified by FunctionBody.
+Pass in the scope chain of the running execution context as the Scope.

-- Create a new object as if by the expression new Object() where Object is the standard built-in constructor with that name. - 2.
-Add Result(1) to the front of the scope chain. - 8.
-Create a new Function object as specified in 13.2 with parameters specified by FormalParameterList{opt} and body specified by FunctionBody.
-Pass in the scope chain of the running execution context as the Scope. - 4.
-Create a property in the object Result(1).
+- The production FunctionExpression : function Identifier (FormalParameterList{opt}) { FunctionBody } is evaluated as follows: - 1.
+Create a new object as if by the expression new Object() where Object is the standard built-in constructor with that name. - 2.
+Add Result(1) to the front of the scope chain. - Create a new Function object as specified in 13.2 with parameters specified by FormalParameterList{opt} and body specified by FunctionBody.
+Pass in the scope chain of the running execution context as the Scope. - Create a property in the object Result(1).
 The property's name is Identifier, value is Result(3), and attributes are { [[Writable]]: false, [[Enumerable]]: true, [[Flexible]]: false, }. - 5.
 Remove Result(1) from the front of the scope chain. - 6.
 Return Result(3).